opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

 ### Feature names

-Feature names are typically capitalized and in bold.
+Feature names are typically capitalized (the first word) and in bold.
 For example:

 - **Gantt chart**
 - **Roadmap**